nikcleju/ESDM_Course/Projects/P1_VendingMachine_Snacks.md

         - when non-zero, it is the code of product selected by the user
      - MoneyInput: integer
         - when 0, no money is inserted
-        - when non-zero, it is the current value of the coin/note given by the customer
+        - when non-zero, it is the current value of the money inserted by the customer
      - Cancel: boolean
         - when True, cancels an ongoing operation.
 All money input until this moment shall be returned to the customer.
      - ResetStock